Hours of Work and Pay

 Non-Exempt Staff: Federal law requires that Loyola keep accurate records of hours worked.
 Work time submitted through Kronos should be an accurate reflection of time spent on the job, time taken as unpaid meal time and paid time off.
 The Kronos allows up to three different work "shifts" or "IN" and "OUT" times to be recorded within any workday.
 Kronos will calculate total hours worked from times entered each day.
 Any fraction of an hour will be automatically rounded to the nearest quarter hour according to Fair Labor Standards Act/Wage and Hour requirements.
 Kronos is accessible to supervisors and must have supervisor's approval before pay is authorized.

 Exempt Staff are paid salary; therefore tracking hours worked is not necessary.
 Exempt staff are expected to work a minimum of 37.5 hours each week and, if necessary, whatever more is needed to get their job done.
 Kronos should be used to record use of accrued time off designations only.
+If any portion of the day is worked, an exempt staff is paid for the entire day.
 Time off may be taken in full day increments only.
 Kronos are accessible to supervisors and must have supervisor's approval before pay is authorized.

 Depending on the nature, the amount of work, and the staffing needs of the department, employees may be required to work overtime.
 Hours worked beyond the regular scheduled workday by employees classified as non-exempt may be worked only with the prior approval of the supervisor or department director.

 Employees classified as non-exempt will be paid their regular hourly wage for every hour worked up to the first 40 hours worked in a week and at time-and-one-half for all hours worked over 40 in a workweek.